Skip to main content

 Desired Properties

-The desiredProperties feature in Discordeno gives developers full control over memory utilization.
-This enables a highly lightweight setup, where only essential data is stored.
+The desiredProperties feature in Discordeno gives developers full control over resource utilization.
+This enables a highly lightweight setup, where only the essential data is processed and stored.

 With desiredProperties, you can specify which properties to cache for each object type—such as users, members, channels, and guilds.
 This flexibility allows you to tailor caching to the exact needs of your bot, preserving only the data you truly require.